 How often should you be washing your bedding?

 There's no better feeling than getting into a freshly made bed with clean sheets, especially after a long day.

 Just like all other household chores it may or may not be a priority or maybe you just don’t know how often you should wash your sheets and even how to wash.

 So, is it weekly, fortnightly, monthly or it doesn't matter when you wash them?

 The British national sleep foundation carried out a study in 2009 found that 91% of people surveyed changed and washed their sheets once a fortnight.
-However, the experts recommend that people are washing their bedding on a weekly basis.
+However, the experts recommend that people are washing their bedding every week.

 - you have allergies which make you sensitive to dust

 - you have an infection that contacts your sheets or pillows

 - your pet sleeps in your bed

 - you go to bed without showering